n3tsurge/ipblisted/README.md

 # ipblisted
-A python script to check an IP against blacklists
+A python script to check an IP against blacklists.
+Inspired by [isthisipbad](https://github.com/jgamblin/isthisipbad) and adapted to be a little more complete.

 ## Demo
 ![Demo Image](https://github.com/krypticnetworks/ipblisted/blob/master/demo.gif)